makichiis/framework-engine/README.md

 # Framework
-Voxel Game Engine written in C++.
-Runs on OpenGL.
-Will update this later.
+Voxel Game Engine written in C. Runs on OpenGL.
+Still in super-alpha, pls be patient..